jasonmeurer/GcpHttpLbAppID/README.md

 # GcpHttpLbAppID

 This repo contains 2 skillets.
-1. GcpHttpLbAppID skillet to create the Palo Alto Networks App-ID for the AWS HTTP Load Balancer Health Probe.
+1. GcpHttpLbAppID skillet to create the Palo Alto Networks App-ID for the GCP HTTP Load Balancer Health Probe.
 2. move_rule_rest skillet to move the rule to its properly location above the actual application rule and commit.

 This is also a workflow skillet included to run them in sequence.
 Waiting a bug in panhandler to be fixed which is preventing the execution of the second skillet.